Bank of Japan Headquarters 日本銀行 本店

 How to Get There

-The bank is centrally located in Tokyo and easily accessible by train or taxi.
+The Bank of Japan Headquarters is centrally located in Tokyo and easily accessible by train or taxi.

-The Bank of Japan is in Nihonbashi, just a short walk from the Mitsukoshi-mae Station, JR Kanda Station and Tokyo Station , among others.
+The Bank of Japan Headquarters is in Nihonbashi, just a short walk from the Mitsukoshi-mae Station, Kanda Station and Tokyo Station , among others.

 The bank stands on the former site of a gold mint.
-The old building retains its original amenities, such as its dazzling chandeliers and imported iron stairs.
-You can take an English-language guided tour of the premises, but you'll need to make a reservation weeks in advance.
+The main building retains its original features, such as its large courtyard and lobby.
+You can take an English-language guided tour of the premise by making a reservation in advance.

 Collections from the past

-In addition to the old building, visit the newer annex across the street and see the Currency Museum.
+In addition to the Main Building, visit the newer annex across the street and see the Currency Museum.
 Here you'll see coins and banknotes from Japan's past and other curious currencies from around the world.